Episodes

 HAT This Week

-All that—plus Brian Basting with Advance Trading reviews Friday’s grain markets.
+We’ll feature these stories—plus, Brian Basting with Advance Trading joins us to review Friday’s grain markets.
 It's all part of the Hoosier Ag This Week Podcast!

 All articles loaded